Calc — fast and power efficient scientific calculator.

 "riemann_zeta" —

-The accuracy based on representing numbers as IEEE 754 compatible double precision binary floating-point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from −308 to +308.
+The accuracy is based on representing numbers as IEEE 754-compatible double-precision binary floating-point, which consumes 8 bytes per number and gives an effective precision of nearly 16 decimal digits, with exponents ranging from −308 to +308.